 - Full Moon – up to 0.3 lx

-The illuminance provided by the light source on a surface perpendicular to the direction to the source is a measure of the strength of that source as perceived from that location.
+The illuminance provided by the light source on a surface perpendicular to the direction of the source is a measure of the strength of that source as perceived from that location.
 For instance, a star of apparent magnitude 0 provides 2.08 microlux at the Earth’s surface.
 A barely perceptible magnitude 6 star provides 8 nanolux (Schyler, 2009).
 Comparing it to the Sun being on the very opposite end of this line the solar illuminance constant is equal to 129000 lx.
 The real value of solar illuminance varies due to atmospheric conditions, latitude, and period of the year.

 The outdoor light level is approximately 10000 lx on a clear day.
 In the building close to the window the light level may be reduced to approximately 1000 Lux.
 In the middle area, it may be as low as 25-50 lx.
 Additional lighting equipment is often necessary to compensate for the low levels.
 The common light level is in the range of 500-1000 lx depending on the activity.
 For precision and detailed works, the light level may even approach 1500-2000 lx.